firelit/phpdeploy/readme.md

 Overview
 --------
 This is a simple PHP deploy script.
-It clones a repository locally, checks out the specified tag and re-links the root web folder so the actual switch to the new production code bases is instantaneous (as long as it takes to remove one symbolic link and create a new one).
-Falling back to a previous version is also nearly instantaneous if the old version has not been removed from the server.
+It clones a repository locally, checks out the specified tag and re-links the root web folder to the new code.
+The the actual switch from old code to new code is quite quick: it only takes the time necessary to remove a symbolic link and create a new one.
+Reverting back to a previous version is also quite speedy as long as the old version has not been removed from the server.

 Usage
 -----